Dmmm1997/DenseUAV/README.md

 <h1 align="center"> Vision-Based UAV Self-Positioning in Low-Altitude Urban Environments </h1>

 This repository contains code and dataset for the paper titled [Vision-Based UAV Self-Positioning in Low-Altitude Urban Environments](https://arxiv.org/abs/2201.09201).
 In this paper, we propose a method for accurately self-positioning unmanned aerial vehicles (UAVs) in challenging low-altitude urban environments using vision-based techniques.
 We provide the DenseUAV dataset and a Baseline model implementation to facilitate research in this task.
-Thank you for your kindly attention.
+Thank you for your kind attention.

 ![](https://github.com/Dmmm1997/DenseUAV/blob/main/docs/images/data.jpg)